advaita-s/guvi-intern-webfusion/README.md

-# guvi-intern-webfusion
+# GUVI Intern Web App

-A web app built with a flow of Register → Login → Profile.
-User credentials are securely stored in MySQL, while profile details like age, DOB, and contact are managed in MongoDB.
-Sessions are handled using Redis tokens with browser localStorage.
-The frontend is styled with Bootstrap and fully interacts through jQuery AJAX without form submissions.
+A web application built with a flow of Register → Login → Profile.

+  1. User credentials are securely stored in MySQL.
+  2. Profile details such as age, DOB, and contact are managed in MongoDB.
+  3. Sessions are handled using Redis tokens with browser localStorage.
+  4. The frontend is styled with Bootstrap and uses jQuery AJAX for smooth interaction (no form submissions).